 I used 1/2 teaspoon chili powder but would probably use a full teaspoon next time to increase the heat.
 It was spicy as prepared, but we wouldn’t have minded a bit more heat in the end.
 The roasted butternut squash was tender and sweetly flavorful and a great counterpoint to the elote.

 The flavor of the corn was so appealing I could have eaten it by the spoonful by itself.
 My only quibble with the recipe was the amount of lime juice in the guacamole.
 The lime flavor was a little too dominant, but it was good overall and the quantity of juice will be easy to adjust the next time.
-This is definitely a recipe to share and repeat.
+This butternut squash tacos recipe is definitely one to share and repeat.

 Originally published April 30, 2019